 Rango is intended as a homage to Westerns, in particular spaghetti Westerns.
-With a script from John Logan, best known as the writer of works such as Any Given Sunday (1999), Gladiator (2000), Star Trek: Nemesis (2002), The Time Machine (2002), The Last Samurai (2003), The Aviator (2004), Sweeney Todd: The Demon Barber of Fleet Street (2007), Hugo (2011), Skyfall (2012) and Spectre (2015), as well as creator of the tv series Penny Dreadful (2014-6), Rango is less a Western homage than it is a postmodern Western where characters are constantly, ironically referencing their actions in terms of other Westerns.
+With a script from John Logan, best known as the writer of works such as Any Given Sunday (1999), Gladiator (2000), Star Trek: Nemesis (2002), The Time Machine (2002), The Last Samurai (2003), The Aviator (2004), Sweeney Todd: The Demon Barber of Fleet Street (2007), Hugo (2011), Skyfall (2012) and Spectre (2015), and Alien: Covenant (2017), as well as creator of the tv series Penny Dreadful (2014-6), Rango is less a Western homage than it is a postmodern Western where characters are constantly, ironically referencing their actions in terms of other Westerns.
 Here John Logan and Gore Verbinski have conceived Rango in the same way that Jim Henson did with The Muppet Show (1977-81), on one level a light talking animal comedy for kids, on another making constant reference to cinematic history with slyly aware jokes that only the adults are going to get.
 The plot is steeped in Western homages and familiar plot devices the braggart who ends up thrust into the role of a sheriff where Johnny Depp claims he modelled his character on Don Rickles in The Shakiest Gun in the West (1968); the evil landowner controlling the supplies of water in a plot the filmmakers acknowledge is borrowed from Chinatown (1974); the plucky girl determined to defend the ranch she inherited from her father from evildoers pressuring her to surrender it; the inscrutable Indian tracker and so on.
 (The only complaint about the Chinatown borrowing is that one reaches the end of the film unclear what the evil mayor was attempting to do in hoarding all the water something to do with building a city in the desert).
 Visually, the film borrows much from the Sergio Leone Western the cliche shots with the camera framed between gunfighters legs as they showdown, the desolate town with the bottles twirling in the breeze.
 The film becomes even funnier when Rango encounters the Spirit of the West and it proves to be no more than a facsimile of Clint Eastwood (replete with a golf cart of Oscars) with Timothy Olpyhant doing such a perfect replication of Eastwoods flinty tones that one thought the filmmakers had obtained a cameo from the man himself until the end credits showed otherwise.
 There is also a cute in-joke earlier in the piece where Rango attempts to cross the road and is swept onto the windscreen of a lookalike of Raoul Dukes convertible from Johnny Depps cult hit Fear and Loathing in Las Vegas (1998) indeed there are distinct times that Rango gives the impression of being an animated film that has inhaled more than a few bongs from Hunter S. Thompsons trunkful of hallucinogenics.

 Gore Verbinski and Industrial Light and Magic produce something that is quite unlike any other animated film.
 Here Rango gets full marks for carving out its own unique cinematic language.
 British cinematographer Roger Deakins has been brought in to help the animators replicate a high-contrast style that duplicates the arid desert conditions of Sergio Leone Westerns.
 The range of creatures is fashioned with a hyper-realism that takes them far away from the anthropomorphically rounded cuteness of the characters we get in Disney and Pixar.
 Imagine instead a line-up of characters that look like a cross between the Wild Things out of Maurice Sendaks Where the Wild Things Are (1963) and the filthy, bedraggled denizens of tvs Deadwood (2004-6).
 The characters, especially in earlier scenes where Rango enters the saloon, have such a sense of texture and detail that they become almost sinisterly threatening like some nightmare version of An American Tail: Fievel Goes West (1991).
 The animation is of a quality that is frequently stunning some of the most beautiful scenes occur during the journey that Rango makes as he leaves the town, forlornly trekking through the dunes and across the highway avoiding being missed by all the passing traffic.